 Accommodation

-Along with a continual reduction in our printed materials, these are produced on sustainable paper using non-toxic ink, and wherever possible, we use products with the ‘blue angel’ label.
-We continue our practice of only having digital evening leaflets and are working exclusively with local printers to reduce transport-related emissions.
+Along with a continual reduction in our printed materials, these are produced on sustainable paper using non-toxic inks, and wherever possible, we use products with the ‘Blue Angel’ label.
+We continue our practice of having digital evening leaflets and are working exclusively with local printers to reduce transport-related emissions.

 Carbon Footprint

 Our actions should be quantifiable.
-As a festival run by HAU Hebbel am Ufer, our data feed into HAU’s carbon footprint, meaning the impact of these measures is fully documented and evaluated after each festival edition.
+As a festival run by HAU Hebbel am Ufer, our data feed into HAU’s carbon footprint, allowing the impact of these measures to be documented and evaluated after each festival edition.
 Our goal is to reduce the festival’s carbon impact every year.